Seelbach Hotel

-The Seelbach Hilton Louisville is a historic hotel in Louisville, Kentucky.
-Founded by Bavarian-born immigrant brothers Louis and Otto Seelbach, it opened in 1905 as The Seelbach Hotel and is designed in the French Renaissance style.
+The Seelbach Hilton Louisville is an historic hotel in Louisville, Kentucky, United States.
+Founded by Bavarian-born immigrant brothers Louis and Otto Seelbach, it opened in 1905 as the Seelbach Hotel, and is designed in the French Renaissance style.
 The hotel has hosted numerous celebrities, including F. Scott Fitzgerald, who took inspiration from the Seelbach for a hotel in The Great Gatsby.
 The hotel is part of the Hilton Hotels & Resorts chain.

 History

-The Seelbach Brothers
+The Seelbach brothers

 Louis Seelbach and his brother Otto emigrated from Frankenthal, Germany, a small, rural town in Bavaria.
-Louis Seelbach arrived in Louisville in 1869 at age 17, shortly after reaching the United States.
+Louis arrived in Louisville in 1869 at age 17, shortly after reaching the United States.
 He worked in the first Galt House Hotel for a time.
 He turned 22 in 1874 and opened the Seelbach Bar & Grill that year, which he quickly built into a flourishing enterprise.
-The restaurant's success and Louisville's quickly expanding population and economy allowed Louis Seelbach to bring his brother Otto from Germany to help open the first Seelbach Hotel in 1891 above the bar & grill at 6th and Main.
+The restaurant's success and Louisville's quickly expanding population and economy allowed him to bring his brother Otto from Germany to help open the first Seelbach Hotel in 1891 above the bar & grill at 6th and Main.

 Construction

 The brothers were intent on building Louisville's first grand hotel: a hotel reflecting the opulence and old-world grandeur of European hotels in cities like Vienna and Paris.
-They formed the Seelbach Hotel Co and purchased a piece of property at the corner of 4th and Walnut (now Muhammad Ali Blvd) Streets.
-They broke ground in December 1903 and The Seelbach Hotel opened its doors on May 1, 1905, just in time for the Kentucky Derby.
+They formed the Seelbach Hotel Co and purchased a piece of property at the corner of 4th and Walnut (now Muhammad Ali Boulevard) streets.
+They broke ground in December 1903, and the Seelbach Hotel opened its doors on May 1, 1905, just in time for the Kentucky Derby.

-On the opening day, over 25,000 people visited the hotel.
+On opening day, over 25,000 people visited the hotel.
 The Seelbach hosted a gala that evening, with dinner parties in each of the 150 rooms.
-The structure incorporated marble from Italy, Germany and France, along with wood from the West Indies and Europe.
+The structure incorporated marble from Italy, Germany, and France, along with wood from the West Indies and Europe.

 The hotel attracted large numbers of patrons in its first two years, and, luckily, the Seelbach Realty Company—formed in 1902 before the property purchase—had been planning from opening day to expand the hotel.
 On January 1, 1907, the second phase opened, raising the number of rooms to 500.
 The lower two floors of the ten-story structure were faced with stone, while the upper floors were brick.
 Work included enclosing the rooftop garden to allow it to be used as a winter garden.
 The Seelbach regularly hosted guests of the Kentucky Derby.